Everyone loves to have bread, but sometimes it’s hard to keep it in your house because it seems to go stale fast.

 Bread isn’t the same as many other foods where you will be able to keep it fresh for longer periods of time by refrigerating it.
 It will actually go stale faster if you choose to keep bread in a refrigerator or another part of your home that gets particularly cold.
 This can be a bit annoying, but it is what it is for the most part.

 When these crystals start to form in your bread, it’s going to make the bread become harder and more difficult to eat.
-The edges of your bread might be a lot harder than usual and parts of your bread might even start to become crunchy.
+The edges of your bread might be a lot harder than usual and parts of it might even start to become crunchy.

 Needless to say, eating stale bread is not all that pleasant and most people will just throw it out at this point.

 Bread will also go stale when kept in a room-temperature environment or hot environment.
-When your bread has been exposed to the air, the process of the bread beginning to rot will begin.
+When your bread has been exposed to the air, the process of it beginning to rot will begin.

 It’s only going to be a matter of time before the bread will become stale even under the best conditions.

-Ideally, you’re going to want to keep the bread away from hot places since that will make things worse.
-It’s also not a good idea to store the bread in very cold places since that doesn’t help the situation.
+Ideally, you’re going to want to keep it away from hot places since that will make things worse.
+It’s also not a good idea to store it in very cold places since that doesn’t help the situation.

 Room temperature is fine, but it’s still going to slowly go stale no matter what you do.